Nachador7/robots/README.md

   - `App.css`: Styles for the application.
 - `public/`: Public assets and the HTML template.

-## Author

-Mateusz Nowosielski

 ## Acknowledgments

-- This project was created as a React exercise.
+- This project is a React application that displays a list of robot cards using user data from [JSONPlaceholder](https://jsonplaceholder.typicode.com/).
-- Thanks to [JSONPlaceholder](https://jsonplaceholder.typicode.com/) for providing user data for testing.